 - Your device is a long way from your Wifi router or point(s).
 Often, moving your device closer to your router or point will result in improved speeds.

 - Building materials and other objects located between your router and Wifi points or between your Wifi points and mobile devices may slow your connection.
 If possible, try to use your device within a clear line of sight to your router or point.

 - The Internet speed from your provider may currently be slower than expected.
-Test your Internet speeds If the results are less than you expected, contact your Internet Service Provider.
+Test your Internet speeds.
+If the results are less than you expected, contact your ISP.

 - Devices connected on the 2.4 GHz channel may not achieve speeds as fast as the 5 GHz channel.

 - Some devices do not support the faster Wi-Fi standards.
 Speed is dependent on both the router or point and the device that is connected to it.
-If you’re using an older device, it’s likely that it won’t support the latest standards for the fastest speeds.
+If you have an older device, it’s likely that it won’t support the latest standards for the fastest speeds.